 Conclusion.

-So, emerging technologies such as AI / ML, knowledge graphs, and digital identity tech can go a long way for businesses to achieve data interoperability.
+Without a doubt, emerging technologies such as AI / ML, knowledge graphs, and digital identity tech can go a long way for businesses to achieve data interoperability.
 Specifically, these new technologies hold the promise to make data exchange more secure, more understandable, and increase business data velocity.
 However, we need knowledgeable business leaders and professionals to assure this tech is implemented right to achieve their business objectives.
-For more discussions on businesses achieving Logistics Interoperability, see my article, Achieving Logistics Interoperability: The Best Way to Breakthrough The Tangle Of Dumb Data Integrations.
+For more insights on businesses achieving Logistics Interoperability, see my article, Achieving Logistics Interoperability: The Best Way to Breakthrough The Tangle Of Dumb Data Integrations.

 Lastly, if you are in the supply chain industry and need help with moving forward in the area of data interoperability, please contact me to discuss next steps.
 I’m Randy McClure, a supply chain tech advisor.
 I have implemented 100s of tech pilot projects and innovative solutions across the supply chain as well as all transportation modes.
 I specialize in proof-of-concepts (POC) for emerging technologies and data-centric software development methods.
 To reach me, click here to access my contact form or you can find me on LinkedIn.